There are a lot of different things that you can do to establish a healthy nighttime routine.

 Another important step in establishing a healthy nighttime routine is creating a soothing sleep environment.
 This means making sure your bedroom is dark, quiet, and cool – all things that can help promote better sleep.

 Invest in blackout curtains or an eye mask to block out light to make your bedroom more conducive to sleep.
+Make sure that you have the most comfortable mattress possible – should you feel like you need a new one, you could click here to get some inspiration as to what you could look for so that you will look forward to going to sleep each night.
 Use a white noise machine or earplugs to drown out any disruptive sounds.
 And lastly, keep your bedroom temperature on the cooler side – around 65 degrees Fahrenheit is ideal.
 By taking these steps, you can create a space that’s more likely to help you fall asleep and stay asleep.

 Avoid caffeine in the evening